fvgarcia/meme-generator/README.md

 ### Comments or suggestions
 Send an email to fernando.vgarcia@hotmail.com or a direct to [@fvedoin](https://www.instagram.com/fvedoin/)

-This app was inspired by the following video: [Gerador de Memes](https://www.youtube.com/watch?v=Yajip86C8sg)
+This web app was inspired by the following video: [Gerador de Memes](https://www.youtube.com/watch?v=Yajip86C8sg)